 On average more than 116,000 vehicles, 3,000 bikers and 30,000 pedestrians cross the Brooklyn Bridge per day.

-Cool facts about the Brooklyn Bridge (List Roundup)
+Cool Facts About the Brooklyn Bridge (Post Roundup)

 In sum, here’s a quick recap of the coolest Brooklyn Bridge facts.